Do You Need PR Insurance?

 Claims from injured employees isn’t the only risk us PR bods face.
 We have other stakeholders, such as journalists, suppliers and members of the public.
 And any one (or more) of them could get hurt as a result of your PR activities.
 Even a simple competition can have devastating consequences.
 Isn’t that right, BRMB?

 In 2001, the Birmingham-based radio station ran a competition dubbed ‘Coolest Seats in Town’, in which contestants had to sit on -78°C blocks of dry ice for as long as they could to win tickets to a music festival.
 Wacky, huh?
 But it didn’t pan out the way they expected.
 Within 45 minutes, three of the four participants had developed severe frostbite.
-According to the Guardian, they spent ‘weeks in hospital recovering from skin grafts after losing skin, fat and muscle as a result of burns.’
+According to The Guardian, they spent ‘weeks in hospital recovering from skin grafts after losing skin, fat and muscle as a result of burns.’
 Ouch.

 The fallout